 The Johnsons’ Big Hearts Help and Heal

 Shaunteisha only recently became a Support Companion with LSG.
-Billy Joe is her first FACES participant.
+Billy Joe is her first disability services participant.

 “I’m a people person and I have a big heart and so much to offer someone,” Shaunteisha explains.